jessdev/midnight-special/readme.md

 # Example Aurelia/bootstrap4
-This example is built off of the Cover Letter example created by the Bootrap Team.
+This example is built off of the [Creative](https://startbootstrap.com/template-overviews/creative/) example created by Start Bootstrap.
-If you like this example and css, please check out [their other examples.](https://getbootstrap.com/docs/4.0/examples/)
+If you like this example and css, please check out [their other examples.](https://startbootstrap.com/template-overviews/)
 ## Build
 The application uses aurelia as a front end template with koa serving static files.
 To quickly build the application, use `npm run run`.
-This will server the application on port 3000.
+This will server the application on port 8080.

 There are two components to building the application:
 1. Transpiling the back-end Typescript.